 Why do I need an EIN number?

-What’s Are My Legal Obligations When Doing Business in the US?
+What Are My Legal Obligations When Doing Business in the U.S.?

-The concept of an American Company is that it’s an alter identity of the people who run it.
-So while you can limit your liability personally by transacting business under your new company, if you do business fraudulently and are purposefully hurting people, the government and everyone you do business with, will try to break through your corporate protections and come after you personally for anything and everything you owe.
-In general.
-If people transact business with good morale intent, keep their personal assets and personal business separate from work assets and work business, there is a LOT of protection with having a US company.
-But no court system or government likes someone trying to hide behind a company and do bad deeds.
+The concept of an American Company is that it’s an alternate identity of the people who run it.
+So while you can limit your liability personally by transacting business under your new company, if you do business fraudulently and are purposefully hurting people, the government and everyone you do business with will try to break through your corporate protections and come after you personally for anything and everything you owe.
+In general, if people transact business with good moral intent and keep their personal assets and personal business separate from work assets and work business, there is a LOT of protection with having a U.S. company.
+But no court system or government likes someone trying to hide behind a company to do bad deeds.

 How Do I Close Down My U.S. Business?

 If or when you decide to shut down your U.S. business, you will need to file Articles of Dissolution at the state level and a dissolution tax return with the IRS (Form 966).
 The price for filing Articles of Dissolution is typically around $100 to $200 in most states.

 Can Northwest Open a Bank Account For My U.S. Business?